Wei1234c/Bridges/notebooks/readme/Bridges_readme_en.md

 # Bridges
 ### PC as an ESP32 simulator ?
-### Pretend your PC a Raspberry Pi or an ESP32 to connect I2C/SPI/GPIO/UART peripherals.
+### Pretend your PC a Raspberry Pi or an ESP32 to connect I2C / SPI / GPIO / UART peripherals.

 [GitHub repo.](https://github.com/Wei1234c/Bridges)